greenore/RSeleniumUtilities/README.md

 ## Introduction

-[Selenium][] is a suite of tools in order to automate web browsers.
-The [RSelenium][] package is intended to provide access to Selenium and use it for web navigation and to ease the path for web scraping and/or web side testing in R. The __RSeleniumUtilities__ package contains the Selenium Server file as well as various driver files.
+[Selenium][] is a open source tool in order to automate web browsers.
+The [RSelenium][] package is intended to provide access to Selenium and use it for web navigation and to ease the path for web scraping and/or web side testing in R. __RSeleniumUtilities__ is a companion package and contains the Selenium Server file as well as various driver files and helper functions.

 ### Available Webbrowsers
-- Firefox
+- Firefox (Windows & Linux)
-- Google Chrome
+- Google Chrome (Windows & Linux)
-- Internet Explorer
+- Internet Explorer (Windows)

 ### Tutorial
 The [RSelenium][] Github page has a couple of nice tutorials available.
-Furthemore, there is a nice [RSelenium Webinar][] available.
+Furthermore, there is the [RSelenium Webinar][].

 ## Reason for the RSeleniumUtilities package

 The [CRAN Repository Policy][] propose, as a general rule, that neither data nor documentation should exceed 5MB.
-Where a large amount of "data" (read here jar files) is required, consideration should be given to a separate data-only package which can be updated only rarely (since older versions of packages are archived in perpetuity).
+Where a large amount of "data" (read here jar files and webdriver) is required, consideration should be given to a separate data-only package which can be updated only rarely (since older versions of packages are archived in perpetuity).

 As a result of that, the __RSeleniumUtilities__ is a binary and jar files-only package.
 It exist another package, [RSelenium][], which is intended to provide access to Selenium.

 ## Installation
-For the above reason the __RSeleniumUtilities__ is not available on CRAN, but you can install it from github with:
+The __RSeleniumUtilities__ is not available on CRAN, but you can install it from Github with:

 ```
 library(devtools)